Kokoda Track campaign: Geography

 In 1942, Papua was a territory of Australia.
 There had been little development and it was largely devoid of infrastructure beyond that around Port Moresby.
 The pre-war economy was based primarily upon copra and rubber—with plantations established intermittently in coastal regions—and mining.
 The administrative centre of Port Moresby had basic airfield and port facilities.
 There were no roads beyond the vicinity of Port Moresby and, by modern standards, these were little more than tracks.
 As a result, travel north of Port Moresby was largely undertaken by air, or sea.
 There were a few landing fields around Port Moresby, with others on the northern side of the Owen Stanley Range at the government stations of Buna and Kokoda.

-The village of Kokoda is positioned on a plateau in northern foot-hills of the Owen Stanley Range.
+The village of Kokoda is positioned on a plateau in the northern foot-hills of the Owen Stanley Range.
 It overlooks the Yodda Valley (formed by the Mambare River) to its north.
 The Mambare runs roughly south-east to north-west.
 Kokoda is approximately 100 km direct line from the coastal village of Buna, which formed part of the Japanese beachhead positions occupied on their landing.
 However, the overland route was approximately 160 km.
 The track to the coast crosses the Kumusi River at Wairopi, approximately 25 km east of Kokoda.
-The river was spanned there by a wire-rope bridge (Wairopi being Pidgin for wire rope).
+The river was spanned there by a wire-rope bridge (Wairopi being pidgin for wire rope).
 There was a wide track leading from there to the coast which the Japanese subsequently set about developing as a road for vehicle traffic.

 In 1942, the village was the site of a government station, rubber plantation and strategically important airstrip.
 The Kokoda Track is a foot track that runs roughly southwest from Kokoda 96 km overland (60 km in a straight line) through the Owen Stanley Range towards Port Moresby.
 It was known before the war and had been used as an overland mail route.
 While there is a "main track" that is associated with the fighting during the campaign, there are many parallel, interlocking tracks that follow much the same general course.
 The southern end of the track is now considered to start at Owers' Corner, 61 km from Port Moresby.
 The vehicle track from Port Moresby originally terminated at McDonald's [Corner], where it serviced the McDonald homestead.
 Between June and late September 1942, around 7 mi of road was completed, extending it to Owers' Corner.